 Personal Liability Insurance vs. Renters Insurance

-Renters insurance typically includes personal liability coverage as part of its standard policy.
 Personal liability insurance helps pay for another party’s medical bills or repairs to their property in the event that you’re legally responsible for either their injuries or damage.
 In addition, this liability coverage can help protect you from legal expenses if you’re sued due to something that occurs in your rented home.
+Some examples of when personal liability insurance can help cover incurred costs include:

 Landlord Liability Insurance